ClusterHQ/flocker/docs/flocker-features/aws-configuration.rst

 The AWS backend uses EBS volumes as the storage for datasets.
 This backend can be used when Flocker dataset agents are run on EC2 instances.
-The configuration item to use AWS should look like:
+The :file:`agent.yml` configuration file for the AWS backend should contain the following:

 .. code-block:: yaml